Going Green

 Two sources on energy, and using heat

 I was reminded yesterday, after posting more on the cost-effectiveness of energy sources, to point out an interesting new book on the economics of energy.
-The book is Sustainable Energy With the Hot Air by David MacKay, a physics professor from Cambridge University.
+The book is Sustainable Energy Without the Hot Air by David MacKay, a physics professor from Cambridge University.
 What's important about the book is that he pays hard attention to the numbers, and demonstrates that certain types of alternative energy are likely to never make sense, while others are more promising.

 I only have a few faults to pick with the book, and he's not unaware of them.
 He decides to express energy in the odd unit of "kilowatt-hours per day" as he feels this will make numbers more manageable to the reader.
 Of course with time in the numerator and denominator, it's a bit strange to the scientist in me.
 (It's the same as about 42 watts.)
 In a world where we often see people say "kilowatt" when they mean "kilowatt-hour" I suppose one deserves credit for using a correct, if strange unit.